kgweisman/kgweisman.github.io/publications.md

 **Weisman, K.**, Markman, E.M., & Dweck, C.S.
 (2015).
 Reasoning about sentience and animacy: Children's and adults' inferences about the properties of unseen entities.
 Talk presented at CogSci 2015 (Pasadena, CA) and included in the Proceedings of the 37th Annual Meeting of the Cognitive Science Society.
 Austin, TX: Cognitive Science Society. [[link](https://mindmodeling.org/cogsci2015/papers/0450/paper0450.pdf)]

 #### Selected Posters & Presentations

 **Weisman, K.**, Legare, C.H., & Luhrmann, T.M.
+(2020, July).
+The development of conceptual representations of mental life in five cultural contexts.
+Talk presented as part of the [“Cognition, Collectives, and Human Culture” pre-conference workshop](https://cognitioncollectivesandculture.github.io/), prior to the Annual Meeting of the Cognitive Science Society, virtual meeting. [[video](https://cognitioncollectivesandculture.github.io/theme3/2020/07/29/KaraWeisman.html)]

+**Weisman, K.**, Legare, C.H., & Luhrmann, T.M.
 (2019, March).
 Beliefs about the mental lives of supernatural beings: A cross-cultural comparison.
 Talk presented at the Biennial Meeting of the Society for Research in Child Development, Baltimore, MD.